Host a FIBA event

 Basketball has an extraordinary reach.
 Not just in its ability to connect with consumers in all of the world’s key markets, but in the way it cuts through social boundaries to touch all sections of modern society.
 Basketball acts as an agent of social change, for community development, for transforming lives.

 Basketball speaks to us all, and works for us all as well.
-Through the hosting process, FIBA are looking for hosts who share the passion for promoting and developing basketball and are committed to using this sport to unite the community.
+Through the hosting process, FIBA is looking for hosts who share the passion for promoting and developing basketball and are committed to using this sport to unite the community.

 Close collaboration between the National Federation and cities hosting the event and FIBA is a must for success.
 Promotion and communications plans for the event are developed and approved by both FIBA and the Host.